Nandan108/dto-toolkit/docs/BuiltInAttributes.md

 # Built-in Casting Attributes

-This document lists all built-in attributes available in the DTO Toolkit, including value casters (`CastTo`) and chain modifiers (`CastModifier`).
+This document lists all built-in attributes available in the DTO Toolkit, including value casters (`CastTo`) and chain modifiers (`ChainModifier`).

 ---